dotdotcommadot/dart_async_commands/README.md

 ## About

 dotdotcommadot Commands is a light-weight commands system.
 The main goal of commands is to organise your business logic into encapsulated chunks,
-improving both readability and testability of your application.
+improving both readability, modularity and testability of your application.
 Commands integrate very well with all MV* patterns.

 ## How To: Using AsyncCommands

+AsyncCommands are short-lived objects that encapsulate pieces of business logic.
+Parameters are passed through the constructor (not through the execute() method).
+On completion of the command (by calling the complete() method), a CommandResult object will be returned by the future.

 ### Creating an AsyncCommand